Tuesday, March 14, 2017

 We were in fact happy with the unexpected challenges and problems that we met and faced together, and of course the tastes of the ordinary local restaurants and the local produce at the service areas en route.
 Facing the uncertainties and enjoying the uncertainties, the friendships among team members were tightened.
 This was the beauty of self-help travelling.
 The sight seeing points and other initial plannings, if they did count in the success, played a secondary role.
 It was the togetherness that counted.

-For Judith and me, this journey would continuously bring back beautiful memories to us (and hopefully to all members in the team) in the future.
+For Judith and me, this journey would continuously bring back beautiful memories to us (and hopefully to all members of the team) in the future.

 We of course would like to thank all members for the trust they placed in us for organizing this little journey.